-We can enjoy fire pits and bonfires most months in Maryland, though there is a unique ambiance provided on crisp fall evenings that is hard to beat.
-But the heat, fire, and flames can pose real dangers to your family and home, so safety is a priority before you pull out the marshmallows and get cozy near the fire.
+We can enjoy fire pits and bonfires most months in Maryland.
+There is a unique ambiance provided that is hard to beat.
+But the heat, and flames can pose real dangers to your family and home.
+Firepit and Bonfire Safety is a priority before you pull out the marshmallows and get cozy near the fire.

 Find the Perfect Spot